Lucien Grenier (ice hockey)

-Lucien Salomon Joseph Grenier (born November 3, 1946) is a Canadian former professional ice hockey winger who played 151 games in the National Hockey League (NHL).

-Grenier played for the Montreal Canadiens and Los Angeles Kings.
+Lucien Salomon Joseph Grenier (born November 3, 1946) is a Canadian former professional ice hockey winger.
+He played 152 games in the National Hockey League (NHL) with the Montreal Canadiens and Los Angeles Kings from 1969 to 1972.
 He won the Stanley Cup in 1969 with the Canadiens.
 Grenier only played two playoff games, and did not dress in the regular season; his name was left off the Cup although he qualified to be listed.